imbal/vex/VEX.md

 - Everything should be as easy to do as it is to undo/redo.
 Not the other way around: permanent changes should be hard.
 - Don't ever leave the project in a broken state: unless the user *explicitly* asked, rollback.
 If it breaks, try and fix it before complaining about it.
 - The history of a project is when the changes were applied, not when the changes were written.
 - Flags are a terrible idea, short flags are worse.
+(They should be for sharing behaviour across commands, not changing what commands ultimately do.
+Use another command instead of a flag)

 Imagine `git`, except:

 - Branches automatically stash and unstash
-- It tracks directories as well as files
+- It tracks directories as well as files, even empty ones.
 - The index is the stage (like `hg`)
 - Branches can have more than one working copy associated with it,  detached heads never get lost.
 - Instead of a reflog, `undo` and `redo`.